Putin’s purge of ‘traitors’ scoops up pensioners, foodies and peaceniks

-A popular food blogger, Nika Belotserkovskaya, was among the first three to face charges under Russia’s law against “fake” war news after her Instagram feed went from truffles and rosé to posts about Ukraine refugee children.
+A popular food blogger, Nika Belotserkovskaya, was among the first three to face charges under Russia’s law against “fake” war news after her Instagram feed went from truffles and rosé to posts about Ukrainian refugee children.
 (She is outside Russia.)

 The speed of Russia’s transformation to Soviet-style “self-purification” has been astonishing.
 When Russia invaded Ukraine last month, state TV went to wall-to-wall propaganda blaming Ukrainian “neo-Nazis” and “nationalists.”
 Now, shadowy pro-Putin figures are daubing the words “traitor to the motherland” on the doors of peace activists and others.

-A pile of animal excrement was left outside the door of St. Petersburg activist Daria Kheikinen on Friday, and a severed pig’s head and an anti-Semitic slogan was left Thursday at the door of Alexei Venediktov, editor in chief of the now-disbanded liberal radio station Echo of Moscow.
+A pile of animal excrement was left outside the door of St. Petersburg activist Daria Kheikinen on Friday, and a severed pig’s head and an antisemitic slogan were left Thursday at the door of Alexei Venediktov, editor in chief of the now-disbanded liberal radio station Echo of Moscow.
 The station was forced to close earlier this month by state-owned Gazprom, which controlled its board.

 Websites with names have sprung up encouraging Russians to denounce “traitors,” “enemies,” “cowards” and “fugitives” who oppose the war.

-One of the first three people charged Russia’s tough wartime censorship law was Marina Novikova, a 63-year-old pensioner with just 170 Telegram followers.
+One of the first three people charged under Russia’s tough wartime censorship law was Marina Novikova, a 63-year-old pensioner with 170 Telegram followers.
 A day after the invasion, she fixed her gaze on the camera, a lock of red hair flopped over one eye.
 “Those who want to think and can think will be able to get out of darkness,” said from the closed Russian nuclear city Seversk (formerly Tomsk-7).

 In what she called a “shock psychotherapy” session, she said Russians “all approved the war in Ukraine.
 This is our silent, total agreement.”

-Others have headed from the borders.
-Actors, celebrities, businessman, singers, dancers, writers.
+Others have headed for the borders.
+Actors, celebrities, business executives, singers, dancers, writers.
 IT workers and independent journalists are among those who have left Russia.

-State television staffer Marina Ovsyannikova — the Channel One producer who made global headlines on March 14 when she held up an antiwar poster during a news broadcast — feared she could face up to 15 years jail.
+State television staffer Marina Ovsyannikova — the Channel One producer who made global headlines on March 14 when she held up an antiwar poster during a news broadcast — feared she could face 15 years in jail.
 But on Friday, she was charged with a misdemeanor offense of discrediting the military.
-Earlier Kirill Kleimyonov, the station’s head of news, suggested on air that she was a British spy.
+Earlier, Kirill Kleimyonov, the station’s head of news, suggested on air that she was a British spy.

 “Treason is always someone’s personal choice,” he said, claiming she acted not out of passion but “for 30 pieces of silver.”

 But a conversation with Ovsyannikova leaves a different impression.
 Her words tumble out, one thought after another.
-She hesitates about saying something that might land her in more trouble, but says it anyway.
+She hesitates about saying something that might land her in more trouble but says it anyway.

 “Propaganda in Russia has become ugly.
 Our country is in a total darkness now.
 Anyone can be called a national traitor or a ‘fifth columnist’ now for just taking part in a rally,” she said in an interview before the court decision.